Bodera/quickCourse_BusinessInteligence/skillsNetwork/Data_Warehouses/Practice/Grouping_Sets_In_Sql.md

 Recall that the _GROUP BY_ clause allows you to summarize an aggregation such as _SUM_ or _AVG_ over the distinct members, or groups, of a categorical variable or dimension.

-You can extend the functionality of the _GROUP BY_ clause using SQL clauses such as _CUBE_ and _ROLLUP_ to select multiple dimensions and create multi-dimensional summaries.
+You can extend the functionality of the _GROUP BY_ clause using SQL clauses such as _CUBE_ and _ROLLUP_ to select multiple dimensions and create multidimensional summaries.
 These two clauses also generate grand totals, like a report you might see in a spreadsheet application or an accounting style sheet.
 Just like _CUBE_ and _ROLLUP_, the SQL _GROUPING SETS_ clause allows you to aggregate data over multiple dimensions but does not generate grand totals.

 Let's explore more about the _GROUPING SETS_ clause working on a fictional dataset based on the following entity-relationship diagram